macrokernel/grafana-dashboard-icmp-ping/README.md

 # Grafana dashboard for Prometheus Blackbox exporter ICMP ping RTT and packet loss visualization

+Prometheus Blackbox exporter is configured to send two types of ICMP ping packets:
+1) standard 64 bytes ping packets are sent once in 5 seconds;
+2) oversize 64 Kbytes ping packets are sent once in 30 seconds.
+Larger packets may help to diagnose problems with networking or with CPU load being too high.

 This dashboard was created with Grafana 9.5.2.

 ![IMAGE_DESCRIPTION](icmp-ping-grafana-dashboard.png)